stanford-esrg/lzr/README.md

     	network interface to send packets on (default "ens8") -sendSYNs
-    	will read input from stdin containing a newline-delimited list of ip:port -sourceIP string
+    	will read input from stdin containing a newline-delimited list of ip:port -dryrun
+      will read output from ZMap's "dryrun" mode (activates sendSYNs by default) -sourceIP string
     	source IP to send syn packets with (if using sendSYNs flag) -t int